ABI-Software/ABIBook/PMR/PMR-glossary.rst

    Synchronize
       Used to pull the contents or changes from other :term:`Mercurial` repositories into a workspace via a URI.

-   User folder
-      A folder on the Physiome Model Repository, created automatically when you register your user-name, which is used to store all of your workspaces.

-      The purpose of the user folder is to avoid workspace name clashes - users Jane and Bob can both have a workspace called *great_model_1*, for example.

    Workspace
    Workspaces